mmehdig/apl-esslli-19-material/docs/session-4/index.md

 ' > ~/ros_ws/src/this_tutorial/src/hello.py
 ```

-Now, if you run it again it stays open:
+Now, if we run it again, this time it shoudl stay open:
 ```
 rosrun this_tutorial hello.py
 ```